peterussell/nz-ppl-training-blog/_posts/2017-09-11-defs-and-units.md

  * **Speed = distance travelled / time taken.**
     * Speed is a *scalar quantity*, it has magnitude but no direction.
  * **Velocity = distance travelled in a given direction / time taken.**
-    * Velocity is a *vectory quantity*, it has magnitude *and* direction.
+    * Velocity is a *vector quantity*, it has magnitude *and* direction.
  * **Acceleration = change of velocity.**
-    * Because velocity has both speed and direction, if either of these change, then there's a change in accelration.
+    * Because velocity has both speed and direction, if either of these change, then there's a change in acceleration.
     * When speed alone changes, there's a straight-line acceleration.
     * When the direction alone changes, a force toward the centre of the curved path is imposed.
 The accelerating force is centrifugal force.